Kussmaul breathing: History

-Kussmaul breathing is named for Adolph Kussmaul, the 19th century German doctor who first noted it among patients with advanced diabetes mellitus.
-Kussmaul's sign is also an eponymous finding attributable to Kussmaul, and should be distinguished from Kussmaul breathing.
-He published his finding in a classic 1874 paper.
+Kussmaul breathing is named for Adolf Kussmaul, the 19th century German physician who first noted it among patients with advanced diabetes mellitus.

 Mechanism

 Kussmaul breathing is respiratory compensation for a metabolic acidosis, most commonly occurring in diabetics in diabetic ketoacidosis.
 Blood gases of a patient with Kussmaul breathing will show a low partial pressure of CO2 in conjunction with low bicarbonate because of a forced increased respiration (blowing off the carbon dioxide).
 Base excess is severely negative.
 The patient feels an urge to breathe deeply, an "air hunger", and it appears almost involuntary.

 A metabolic acidosis soon produces hyperventilation, but at first it will tend to be rapid and relatively shallow.
 Kussmaul breathing develops as the acidosis grows more severe.
 Indeed, Kussmaul originally identified this type of breathing as a sign of coma and imminent death in diabetic patients.

 Duration of fasting, presence or absence of liver enlargement and Kussmaul breathing provide clues to the differential diagnosis of high blood sugar in the inborn errors of metabolism.